About the Employee Engagement Survey

 - Not Applicable

-Founded in 2004, ModernThink is an organizational development and management consulting firm with particular expertise in improving workplace quality, stakeholder engagement and overall outcomes.
-ModernThink partners with a wide range of organizations, ranging from small companies to large multi-state hospital systems.
-In 2008 they partnered with The Chronicle of Higher Education to establish The Great Colleges to Work For program, which every year surveys the staff and faculty of over 1,000 colleges and universities.
+ModernThink, LLC is an organizational development and management consulting firm dedicated to helping colleges and universities become better places to work and learn.
+Since its founding in 2004, ModernThink has partnered with a wide range of organizations, ranging from small companies to large multi-state hospital systems.
+In 2008 they partnered with The Chronicle of Higher Education to establish the Great Colleges to Work For program, which every year surveys the staff and faculty of more than 1,000 colleges and universities.

 - Network for Change and Continuous Improvement (NCCI)